-No More "Boiling In Oil" . . . simply apply a thin microscopic layer of light cooking oil or margarine (as you would a cake tin).
+No More "Boiling In Oil"... simply apply a thin microscopic layer of light cooking oil or margarine (as you would a cake tin).
 Use low heat, turning the contents occasionally by shaking the pan.
 The more heat you apply, the crisper the food turns out.
 (Frozen foods thaw and cook quickly due to the surrounding heat action.)
 Most foods are ready to serve in 8-15 minutes.

-The Dry-Fry Cooking Concept Is Based On A Unique Central "Hot Air Convection Tower" that is raised in the center of the Ovenpan.
-This section that is raised in the center of the Ovenpan.
-This sectic is perforated with several radiant "heat-entry" holes.
+The Dry-Fry Cooking Concept Is Based On A Unique Central "Hot Air Convection Tower"... that is raised in the center of the Ovenpan.
+This section is perforated with several radiant "heat-entry" holes.
 The heat from the burner is drawn up through these holes, up and into the pan reflecting off the surface of the lid back down onto the cooking food.
-The food is literally "fried" by this "all-around" rapid heat movement; evenly, thoroughly, & quickly
+The food is literally "fried" by this "all-around" rapid heat movement; evenly, thoroughly, & quickly.

 The Gourmet Results Are Out Of This World...
 A clean, greaseless cooking method that also keeps in the nutritional value of food, yet tastes deliciously crispy, light and filling... low in calories, fat and cholesterol.
 In addition your Ovenpan works great for baked potatoes, tomatoes, baked apples, etc. (An international recipe book is included with each pan.)
-You must see, try and taste what this wonderful product can do to appreciate what a genuine
+You must see, try and taste what this wonderful product can do to appreciate what a genuine breakthrough it is.